Encouracado/Encouracado/README.md

 - 🌱 i have knowledge in backend too
 - 💞️ Currently in my projects I use the following technologies
 - 💞️ React
+- 💞️ Next
 - 💞️ Typescript
 - 💞️ SASS
 - 💞️ Styled-components
 - 💞️ API's
+- 💞️ GIT

+ I have experience using the models

+ - 🌟 MVC
+ - 🌟 SPA's

 - 📫 To find me, just send an email to cleison.alexandre.azevedo@gmail.com

   <div>